top of page

 Color Strategy

-• Avoid overly “painted” looks by over-diluting stains
+• Avoid overly “painted” looks by keeping your stains translucent and applying them thinly.

 Finish with D-One Sealer to: